oxfordindiasociety/ois-website/contents/election.md

 Nomination guidelines

+1. Nominations open for President (1), Secretary (1), Treasurer (1), Systems Manager (2), External Relations Manager (2), Events Manager (2), Publicity Manager (2), Sports Manager (2).
-    People can nominate themselves for multiple positions but finally be elected for only ONE post The deadline for receiving nominations is Monday, 16th May 2016, 2359 Hrs.
+2. People can nominate themselves for multiple positions but finally be elected for only ONE post
+3. The deadline for receiving nominations is Sunday, 16th May 2016, 2359 Hrs.
-    All nominations should be sent to indian.society@studentclubs.ox.ac.uk Nomination email subject should be as follows - "NOMINATION for <YOUR NAME> for <POSITION>" Nomination email body should ideally have a short bio and the reason you are applying for this post (not more than 200 words).
+4. All nominations should be sent to indian.society@studentclubs.ox.ac.uk
+5. Nomination email subject should be as follows - "NOMINATION for <YOUR NAME> for <POSITION>"
+6. Nomination email body should ideally have a short bio and the reason you are applying for this post (not more than 200 words).
 This will be shared with the society members during polling phase.
+Please attach a profile pic as well.